harpreetsinghdt/reactjs-investment-calculator/README.md

 ### Technical Skills Acquired

 1. **ReactJS**: Improved my understanding of React components, state management, and hooks.
 Learned how to structure a React application for scalability. (https://react.dev/learn)
 2. **Git and GitHub**: Enhanced my skills in version control, including branching, merging, and resolving conflicts.
-Learned how to effectively use GitHub for project collaboration and remote repository management.
+Learned how to effectively use GitHub for project collaboration and remote repository management. (https://github.com/harpreetsinghdt/reactjs-investment-calculator)
-3. **Vercel Deployment**: Gained experience in deploying a React application on Vercel, including handling environment variables and configuring custom domains.
+3. **Vercel Deployment**: Gained experience in deploying a React application on Vercel, including handling environment variables and configuring custom domains. (https://reactjs-investment-calculator.vercel.app/)

 ### Challenges and Solutions

 1. **State Management**: Initially struggled with managing state across multiple components.
-Solved this by implementing the Context API for better state management and data flow.
+Solved this by implementing the Context API for better state management and data flow. (https://react.dev/learn/managing-state)
-2. **Deployment Issues**: Encountered errors while pushing to the remote repository due to branch mismatches.
-Resolved this by renaming the local branch and correctly configuring the remote repository.
+2. **Lifting State Up**: Sometimes, you want the state of two components to always change together.
+To do it, remove state from both of them, move it to their closest common parent, and then pass it down to them via props. (https://react.dev/learn/sharing-state-between-components)
-3. **Form Handling**: Faced difficulties in handling form validations and submissions.
-Overcame this by using React Hook Form, which simplified form management.
+3. **Outputing Content Condtionaly**: Sometimes, you what the content to show up as per some conditions to be true or false which is managed by conditional content rendering, you can conditionally render JSX using JavaScript syntax like if statements, &&, and ? : operators..(https://react.dev/learn/conditional-rendering)

 ### Soft Skills Developed